 When most of the country was ordered to stay at home this past spring, some people turned to pet fostering or bread baking as a means of comfort.
 Others turned to gardening and sought the company of vegetables and houseplants.
 I already had plenty of pets and I’m a bread-baking veteran.
 I decided to jump on the houseplant train.

-Why I Did Not Grow Houseplants Before COVID
+Why I Did Not Grow Houseplants Before Now

 First, a little background.
 I’m a gardener.
 I like to grow things outdoors.
 In fact, I’m kind of obsessed with hydrangeas.
 I have at least 20 bushes in my yard.
 I also have a gazillion herbs and grow a vegetable garden; although the vegetable garden is more of my husband’s domain.

 Prior to this year, most of my friends were surprised to learn that I really didn’t have houseplants.
 The only plant I had in my home prior to my houseplant shopping spree was a Sansevieria (Snake plant) because it’s darn near impossible to kill.
 It’s not that I dislike houseplants, I just did not want to put in the effort to make them grow in an indoor environment.

 Growing tropical plants indoors takes effort.
 In order to replicate their natural growing environment indoors, you have to make adjustments to the lighting and humidity of your home.
 Plus, I belonged to the unofficial gardening school of thought that if it wasn’t native to my outdoor environment, then it’s not meant for me to grow.
 I live in the southeastern U.S. and have very mild winters.
 If I want to see pretty plants, I just step outside—who needs houseplants?